Thanks to Viking River Cruises for inviting us along and providing this adventure! As always, all opinions are our own.

 In spite of all that, the highlight for us was the two “catacomb saints” on display.

 During the 16th and 17th centuries the desire to display relics in churches became so great that the Vatican ordered numerous unknown skeletons be brought up from the catacombs under Rome and declared them to be the remains of saints.
-Then they sent them off to eager churches in Germany, Austria and Switzerland.

 The thinking seemed to be that since they came from Rome, they must have been a martyr or great Christian of some sort.
 On arrival to their new homes, the “saints” were adorned in jewels and gaudy finery and proudly given places of honor.